splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 If you need to bypass the Collector and send data in the OTLP format directly to Splunk Observability Cloud:

-* To send metrics, use the ``otlp`` endpoint.
+* To send metrics, use the OTLP endpoint.
 Find out more in the dev portal at :new-page:`Sending data points <https://dev.splunk.com/observability/docs/datamodel/ingest>`.
 Note that this option only accepts protobuf payloads.

 * To send traces, use the gRCP endpoint.
 For more information, see :ref:`grpc-data-ingest`.